whitneyburton/portfolios/students/alex_tideman/20150814-alex_tideman-m2.markdown

 * [Original Assignment](https://github.com/turingschool/challenges/my-jams.markdown)

-In this project I built a Rails application that allows users to login to see their favorite songs, play the songs throw the SoundClound embedded player, and add more songs.
+In this project I built a Rails application that allows users to login to see their favorite songs, play the songs through the SoundClound embedded player, and add more songs.

 ## Team